-Depending on the specific crime, penalties vary, from fines to imprisonment for up to eight years.
-Accessory penalties include prohibition from entering casinos, apprehension, and reversion to Macau of all gaming materials and monies or other values used for illegal gaming.
-The Illegal Gaming Law recognises several other unlawful administrative acts, the penalties of which can go from MOP300 (approximately USD37) up to MOP10,000 (approximately USD1,238).
+Depending on the specific crime, penalties vary from fines to imprisonment for up to eight years.
+Accessory penalties include prohibition from entering casinos, apprehension, and reversion to Macau of all gaming materials and monies or other items of value used for illegal gaming.
+The Illegal Gaming Law qualifies certain actions and behaviours as misdemeanours, the penalties for which can go from MOP300 (approximately USD37) up to MOP10,000 (approximately USD1,238).

-Law 9/96/M covers criminal offences related to animal races.
-Depending on the specific crime, penalties from fines to imprisonment for up to three years may be imposed.
+Law 9/96/M criminalises offences related to animal races.
+Depending on the specific crime, penalties vary from fines to imprisonment for up to three years.